 - Although camp is for the campers, we believe that the experience of working with children and co-operating as a unit should benefit the staff.
 The camp experience operates as a training ground for staff as they learn to live with each other and their campers in a close community.
 We call this discipleship.
 It is a process of pursuing Christ’s likeness in each of us.
 It involves more than just following rules.
 It involves “living beyond the rules” and allowing our attitudes and behaviours to be affected.
 Because training is an on-going process, we encourage our volunteers and permanent staff to maintain an attitude of learning therefore, being open to feedback on attitudes and behaviour.

 - Crowsnest primarily operates on a "partially de-centralized" basis.
-As a result, in most camp sessions, There will be a program director overseeing the program, but the counsellors will tend to be highly involved in the running of the program (both input and implementation).
-We believe that the counsellors are the ones who have the greatest interaction with the campers, and therefore the greatest impact.
-The counsellors are able to determine the needs of the campers as the program progresses.
-Therefore, the program should strive to maximize the impact of the counsellor on the campers by increasing the contact between them while at the same time allowing the program director to maintain general control and contact with the group as a whole.
+As a result, in most camp sessions, There will be a program director overseeing the program, but the cabin leaders will tend to be highly involved in the running of the program (both input and implementation).
+We believe that the cabin leaders are the ones who have the greatest interaction with the campers, and therefore the greatest impact.
+The cabin leaders are able to determine the needs of the campers as the program progresses.
+Therefore, the program should strive to maximize the impact of the cabin leaders on the campers by increasing the contact between them while at the same time allowing the program director to maintain general control and contact with the group as a whole.

 - We believe that every child should have the opportunity to attend camp (recognizing the obvious space limitations) regardless of the financial status of the family.
 Therefore, all camps are offered on a “fee-free” basis to the campers.
 This also allows us to demonstrate the grace of God as He offers so much to us as a free gift.

 - While it is important for programs to be challenging and fun, a primary consideration must always be safety.
 We believe that it is possible to offer challenging and stimulating programs while, at the same time, maintaining a solid safety consciousness.